dgaydukov/cert-spring5/files/spring5.md

 b => com.example.spring5.B$$EnhancerBySpringCGLIB$$75dd6352
 class B
 ```
-As you see it first create instance of a with proxy, and later when you request it, it change proxy to fully-featured proxy.
+As you see it first create instance of `A` with proxy, and later when you request it, it change empty proxy to fully-featured proxy.

 ###### PropertySource and ConfigurationProperties